Christopher50000/Game-Of-Life/README.md

 # Game-Of-Life

-This programs implements of John Conway's popular "Game of Life".
-Developed CRC cards then applied  SOLID principles throughout the program.
-In addition, the factory pattern was used to create each cell for each position.
+*This programs implements of John Conway's popular "Game of Life".
+*Utilized SOLID programming
+*Designed CRC cards to produce efficent project implementation *Instantiated the factory pattern to create cells